Perak: Post-war and independence

 The Kinta Valley, one of the richest tin mining areas in Malaya, accounted for most of the country's tin exports to the United States.
-To protect it from the communists, on 1 May 1952, the Perak Chinese Tin Mining Association established the Kinta Valley Home Guard (KVHG).
+On 1 May 1952, the Perak Chinese Tin Mining Association established the Kinta Valley Home Guard (KVHG) to protect it from the communists.
 Often described as a private Chinese Army, most of the KVHG's Chinese members had links to the Kuomintang.
 Many of the Kuomintang guerrillas were absorbed from the Lenggong area, where there were also members of Chinese secret societies whose main purpose was to defend Chinese private property against the communists.
 Throughout the first emergency the British authorities and their Malayan collaborators fought against the communists.
 This continued even after the proclamation of the independence of the Federation of Malaya, on 31 August 1957.
 As a result, most of the communist guerrillas were successfully pushed across the northern border into Thailand.
+Other radical left nationalist movements started in Perak like those under Ahmad Boestamam and Burhanuddin al-Helmy; but were eventually overwhelmed by the United Malays National Organisation's local mobilisation in the same decade.

 Malaysia

 In 1961, the Prime Minister of the Federation of Malaya, Tunku Abdul Rahman, sought to unite Malaya with the British colonies of North Borneo, Sarawak, and Singapore.
-Despite growing opposition from the governments of both Indonesia and the Philippines, and from communist sympathisers and nationalists in Borneo, the Federation came into being on 16 September 1963.
+The Federation of Malaysia came into being on 16 September 1963, despite growing opposition from the governments of Indonesia and the Philippines, and from communist sympathisers and nationalists in Borneo.
 The Indonesian government later initiated a "policy of confrontation" against the new state.
 This prompted the British, and their allies Australia and New Zealand, to deploy armed forces, although no skirmishes arising from the Indonesian attacks occurred around Perak.
-In 1968, a second communist insurgency occurred in the Malay Peninsula.
+A second communist insurgency began in the Malay Peninsula in 1968.
 This affected Perak mainly through attacks from Hulu Perak by the communist insurgents who had previously retreated to the Thai border.
 The Perak State Information Office launched two types of psychological warfare to counter the increasing communist propaganda disseminated from the insurgents' hide-out.
-The campaign against the second insurgency had to be carried out as two separate efforts, because communist activities in Perak were split into two factions.
+The campaign against the second insurgency was carried out as two separate efforts, because communist activities in Perak were split into two factions.
 One faction involved infiltrators from across the Thai border; the other was a communist group living among local inhabitants.

 With the end of British rule in Malaya and the subsequent formation of the Federation of Malaysia, new factories were built and many new suburbs developed in Perak.
-But there was also rising radicalism among local Malay Muslims, with increasing Islamisation initiated by several religious organisations, and by Islamic preachers and intellectuals who caught the interest both of Malay royalty and commoners.
+But there was also rising radicalism among local Malay Muslims, with increasing Islamisation initiated by several religious organisations, and by Islamic preachers and intellectuals who caught the interest of both Malay royalty and commoners.
 Good relations with the country's rulers resulted in Islamic scholars being appointed as palace officers and dignitaries, teachers, and religious judges, contributing to the further spread of Islam.
-Islam is thus now seen as a major factor that shaped current attitudes to standing up for Malay rights.
+Islam is now seen as a major factor that shaped current attitudes towards standing up for Malay rights.